 That depends on how realistic those choices are.
 Good students get into Harvard, Yale, Johns Hopkins, Columbia, University of Chicago, and Rochester.
 Some prefer for financial reasons to go to state schools such as University of Massachusetts and University of Connecticut.
-Other solid students go to excellent schools such as Tufts, Boston University, Albany, Albert Einstein, Mount Sinai, University of Pittsburgh, and George Washington University, as well as some schools on the West Coast such as California-Irvine, California-San Diego and Oregon.
+Other solid students go to excellent schools such as Tufts, Boston University, Albany, Albert Einstein, Mount Sinai, University of Pittsburgh, and George Washington University, as well as some schools on the West Coast such as California-Irvine, California-San Diego, and Oregon.

-The reason we focused mostly on medicine is because it is the most competitive, and virtually all of our students interested in dentistry, osteopathy, optometry, and podiatry get accepted on their first try.
+The reason we focused mostly on medicine is that it is the most competitive, and virtually all of our students interested in dentistry, osteopathy, optometry, and podiatry get accepted on their first try.
 The situation with veterinary medicine is in-between.
 We have had good success at Tufts with other students also going to Cornell, University of Pennsylvania, and a number of midwestern state institutions.

 Formally, you will receive curricular advising each semester aimed at making sure that you will be ready to take standardized exams at the ideal time, which is in the spring of your junior year.
 Students have a tendency to try to fulfill their Clark “perspectives.”
 This is not necessarily a good idea for premeds since they not only need to prepare for the MCAT and get good grades in the required subjects but also would be well advised to lighten their sixth-semester load so as to leave more time to study for the MCAT.